MicrosoftDocs/win32/desktop-src/medfound/how-to-add-audio-or-video-effects.md

 ---
-Description: 'This topic describes how to use audio/video effects with MFPlay.' ms.assetid: '90f34bf3-899f-46e0-80c8-af83caa4835d'
+Description: This topic describes how to use audio/video effects with MFPlay. ms.assetid: 90f34bf3-899f-46e0-80c8-af83caa4835d
-title: How to Add Audio or Video Effects
+title: How to Add Audio or Video Effects ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # How to Add Audio or Video Effects